 The extension to infrequent wage adjustment has two parts: the single deviating firm fixing its wage and the equilibrium with fixed wages.
 Solving the first involves simply adding the deviating firm's first order conditions to the baseline system and solving as before.
-The second requires an adjustment, however, because the distribution of wages becomes a state variable: Individual firms' choices of θ{it}, x{it} depend on their wage and in equilibrium these must satisfy the adding up constraint across firms $\sum_i x{it} n{it}/\theta{it} + \sum_i n{it} = 1$ each period.
+The second requires an adjustment, however, because the distribution of wages becomes a state variable: Individual firms' choices of θ{it} , x{it} depend on their wage and in equilibrium these must satisfy the adding up constraint across firms $\sum_i x{it} n{it} / \theta{it} + \sum_i n{it} = 1$ each period.
 I solve this extended model using the approach of Gertler and Trigari (2009), by first linearizing the model equations and then aggregating across firms, arriving at a system where the average wage across firms becomes a sufficient statistic for the distribution of wages.
 The resulting linear system is provided in Appendix E and can again be solved with standard approaches.

 In addition to aggregate shocks, I consider an environment where firms face firm-specific idiosyncratic shocks, discussed in more detail in Appendix F. To solve the baseline model with firm shocks, one can either use Dynare with higher-order approximations or solve the non-linear firm problem on a grid for productivity directly, as in this case the only state variable in the firm problem is the firm's current productivity.
-For the baseline model, the latter approach involves solving a nonlinear system of equations in the equilibrium firm choices of $\{\theta, x\}$ for each possible productivity realization, and simulating the model to cost across models (as in, e.g., Hall and Milgrom (2008), Hagedorn and Manovskii (2008), Elsby and Michaels (2013)).
+For the baseline model, the latter approach involves solving a nonlinear system of equations in the equilibrium firm choices of $\{\theta, x\}$ for each possible productivity realization, and simulating the model to find the job seeker value X consistent with the equilibrium adding up constraint.
+For the equilibrium with fixed wages, the set of unknowns is larger but a similar approach can be used.